 - Rate knob: adjusts the speed of the phaser sweep.

 - Color toggle switch: adjusts the amount of feedback in the phaser circuit.

 Toggle the Color switch upward and hear a full and robust phase-shifter effect.
-Switch it downward and notice the increased pronounciation of the phaser circuit with a hollowing effect.
+Switch it downward and notice the increased pronunciation of the phaser circuit with a hollowing effect.

 TC Electronic Helix

-The TC Electronic Helix (link to check the price on Amazon) is another incredible phaser pedal.
-This one’s even still in production!
+The TC Electronic Helix is another incredible phaser pedal.
+This one's even still in production!